JuliaSymbolics/Symbolics.jl/docs/src/IR.md

-# ModelingToolkit IR
+# Symbolics IR

-ModelingToolkit IR mirrors the Julia AST but allows for easy mathematical manipulation by itself following mathematical semantics.
+Symbolics IR mirrors the Julia AST but allows for easy mathematical manipulation by itself following mathematical semantics.
 The base of the IR is the `Sym` type, which defines a symbolic variable.
 Registered (mathematical) functions on `Sym`s (or `istree` objects) return an expression that `istree`.